NASA-AMMOS/slim/documentation/starter-kits/READMEs/README-sw-proj-template.md

 <!-- ☝️ Replace with a bullet-point list of how to set up your software prior to running ☝️ -->

 ### Run Instructions

-[Modify as/if needed and add any customizations for your code]

 1. Bullet point
 2. List